TACACS+ vs. Radius: What’s the Difference?

 4. If the user can access the resource, the remote access servers grant or deny access based on the authorization message.

 TACACS+ can manage attributes, define users, and control authentication services.
 Administrators can set attributes through the options section in the operation framework of a service, file name, and shared secret key.
+The protocol is further described in IETF RFC 8907.

 An authentication process starts when the client initiates a TCP session.
 The TCP transmits attribute pairs to the server in a standard header format, followed by a variable-length parameter field.
 An AAA request is captured as a header and sent in a clear format; the rest is sent as a parameter.
 This ensures the parameter field is encrypted for confidential, secure message transmission.